 Hopefully now you know a little more about what food sensitivities and food intolerances are, you can feel good about communicating this to others when you find yourself needing to explain any changes in your diet.

 What’s next?
-Now that you know what food intolerances and sensitivities are, lets talk about how food intolerances show up in your daily health and life.
+Now that you know what food intolerances and sensitivities are, let’s talk about how food intolerances show up in your daily health and life.
 What do they look like on the outside?
-We’ll talk more about that t in Part 2 of this series.
-Keep your eyes peeled!

 Get your FREE Food Journal Template